 Mr. Quqqiaq: Thank you, Mr. Speaker.
 Last summer, during the wildfires in the west, many of my constituents were sent to Winnipeg for medical travel instead of to Edmonton or Yellowknife, which are the usual hubs for medical clients.
 Many found the environment quite different from what they are used to.
 Mr. Speaker, can the minister confirm that all the medical clients who were unable to travel to Edmonton or Yellowknife during the wildfires did receive the medical care that was planned for and, if not, how many patients still need their appointments to be rebooked?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I also thank the member for the question.
 Yes, I know that the Kitikmeot patients were going through hardship.
+We felt for the residents who were impacted by the wildfires this summer in the NWT.
-We felt for the impacted residents this summer as the forest fires in the NWT burned.
-We made an urgent decision since it was an emergency situation and patients in Yellowknife were quickly flown out on a charter.
-They were sent to Edmonton, then later on as the member stated, some patients who would have gone to Edmonton or Yellowknife were instead moved to Winnipeg.

-This was to ensure the safety of our patients from the Kitikmeot region, and some medical treatments cannot be deferred or delayed, and appointments as well, so we prioritized them and we are very appreciative of everyone who assisted the patients, and the airlines Canadian North and Keewatin Air who provided special flights.
+We made an urgent decision since it was an emergency situation.
+Patients in Yellowknife were quickly flown out on a charter and sent to Edmonton and then later on, as the member stated, some patients who would have gone to Edmonton or Yellowknife were diverted to Winnipeg.
+This was to ensure the safety of our patients from the Kitikmeot region.
+Some medical treatments cannot be deferred or delayed, including appointments, so we prioritized them.
+We are very appreciative of everyone who assisted the patients and the airlines.
+Canadian North and Keewatin Air, who provided special flights.

-(interpretation ends) Mr. Speaker, all that to say that I don't have the specific information as to individual appointments coming out of the Kitikmeot for the wildfire period, but I can commit to consulting with my staff and getting back to the member in terms of the fallout, or the effects of that redirection that I believe he was trying to ask me about. (interpretation) Thank you, Mr. Speaker.
+(interpretation ends) Mr. Speaker, all that to say that I don't have the specific information as to individual appointments coming out of the Kitikmeot for the wildfire period, but I can commit to consulting with my staff and getting back to the member in terms of the fallout or the effects of that redirection that I believe he was trying to ask me about. (interpretation) Thank you, Mr. Speaker.

-Speaker: Final supplementary, Mr. Quqqiaq.
+Speaker: Your second and final supplementary, Mr. Quqqiaq.

 Mr. Quqqiaq: Thank you, Mr. Speaker.
-It is very important that medical patients have the medical attention that they need within an appropriate timeframe.
+It is very important that medical patients have the medical attention that they need within an appropriate time frame.
 When medical clients miss their appointments through no fault of their own, every effort should made to rebook their appointments as soon as possible, ideally within the week or two and certainly no longer than a month.

-Mr. Speaker, can the minister clarify if standards are in place to rebook missed appointments and ensure that medical patients who missed their appointment can travel to receive medical care within a set time period?
+Mr. Speaker, can the minister clarify if standards are in place to rebook missed appointments and ensure that medical patients who miss their appointments can travel to receive medical care within a set time period?
 Thank you, Mr. Speaker.

 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends here) In terms of the specific guideline, or the specific timeframes that are spelled out in terms of rebooking appointments, in terms our current medical travel policy, I don't believe there is one, Mr. Speaker, but that is something that we are looking into in terms of how can we better serve medical travellers across Nunavut.

-Looking at things like how far in advance are we notifying medical travellers before they have travel.
-Those are the specific kind of things that we want work toward spelling out and setting specific time periods or length of time because we know that when medical travellers are asked to travel at the last minute, and they don't receive advanced notification that can be very stressful for them.
-It can be very hard and that's something we're heard and we are looking to improve on.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) In terms of the specific guidelines or the specific time frames that are spelled out in terms of rebooking appointments, in terms our current Medical Travel Policy, I don't believe there is one, but it is something that we are looking into in terms of how can we better serve medical travellers across Nunavut, looking at things like how far in advance are we notifying medical travellers before they have travel.
+Those are the specific kinds of things that we want to work towards spelling out and setting specific time periods or lengths of time because we know that when medical travellers are asked to travel at the last minute and they don't receive advance notification, then it can be very stressful for them, it can be very hard, and that's something we have heard and we are looking to improve on.